-Offers service both for cars and motorbike, Grab solves your issue with transportation especially if you don’t feel like driving around yourself.
-Grab and Taxi Mai Linh also offers delivery whereas they can pick up the good you need or goods that you need to send.
-You can set up your payment method through your card too for cashless travels.
-These apps are massively used in big cities like Hanoi and Ho Chi Minh.
+Offers services for both cars and motorbikes.
+Grab is the most popular transport app in Vietnam and now even includes food delivery with regular discount codes and rewards.
+Grab and Taxi Mai Linh also offer delivery services where they can pick up the goods you need and bring them to you or goods that you need to send to someone.
+You can set up your payment method through your card too for easy cashless travels.
+These apps are used massively in big cities like Hanoi and Ho Chi Minh.

 TripGo and BusMap

-If you rather take the public bus, TripGo and BusMap are the apps you need.
-These two can show you the route options, cost of the ticket, and even how to get to the nearest pickup point.
-Taking a bus is also the cheapest way to get around the city.
+If you often take public buses, TripGo and BusMap are two apps that will definitely come in handy.
+These two can show you all of the route options, ticket prices, and even how to get to the nearest pickup point.
+Taking a bus is also the cheapest way to get around the city, incredibly cheap actually.

-Not really an app (although they have one but not very reliable), 12.go.asia is one of of our to go websites to book our overland transportation.
-Either you want to travelling from one city to another within Vietnam or to other neighbouring countries like Cambodia or Laos or even in entire Southeast Asia.
+Not really an app (although they have one but not very reliable), 12.go.asia is one of of our to-go websites to book our overland transportation.
+Whether you want to travel from one city to another within Vietnam or to other neighbouring countries like Cambodia or Laos or even throughout Southeast Asia.
 They pull out the cheapest to most expensive options for you to go around.

-AhaMove is perfect for expats in Vietnam who are planning to move in/out, skip the hassle of hailing a taxi or renting a car.
-AhaMove can move big or small furniture across the city you are moving to or out.
+AhaMove is perfect for expats in Vietnam who are planning to move into or out of their accommodation and want to skip the hassle of hailing a taxi or renting a car.
+AhaMove can move big or small furniture across the city.
 The options are between motorbikes, tricycle, truck for 500 kgs or 1000 kgs.
-You can book the help you need in advance and even making a note if you need help with stairs.
+You can book the help you need in advance and even make a note if you need help with stairs.

 Skyscanner is a very useful phone app if you prefer to fly within Vietnam or to other countries.
 They show different options depending on your needs (cheapest, fastest, and most convenient way).
 You can also use this app outside Vietnam.